 Using Batting Gloves Reduces Sting

-Batting gloves are a great first step in trying to reduce bat sting.
-Batting gloves will help absorb some of the shock associated with the increased vibrations from the bat.
+Batting gloves will absorb some of the shock associated with the increased vibrations from the bat.
 If possible, try finding some batting gloves with additional padding.

 If you’re in the market for batting gloves, I recommend looking at the high-quality batting gloves made by Bruce Bolt.
 Learn more about the current price of Bruce Bolt batting gloves on Amazon or learn more about why Bruce Bolt batting gloves are worth the cost.